 - Fraud by false representation (Section 2);

 - Fraud by failure to disclose information when there is a legal duty to do so (Section 3); and

 - Fraud by abuse of position (Section 4).

-- In each case:
+In each case:

-- the defendant's conduct must be dishonest;

-• his/her intention must be to make a gain; or cause a loss or the risk of a loss to another.

-- No gain or loss needs actually to have been made. - The maximum sentence is 10 years' imprisonment.
+- the defendant's conduct must be dishonest; - his/her intention must be to make a gain; or cause a loss or the risk of a loss to another. - No gain or loss needs actually to have been made. - The maximum sentence is 10 years' imprisonment.

-\Note: The Standing Orders should be read in conjunction with the Anti Fraud Policy and Anti Bribery Policy.
+Note The Standing Orders should be read in conjunction with the Anti-Fraud Policy.

-For a more detailed explanation see the Anti Fraud Policy and the Anti-Bribery Policy.
-Should members of staff wish to report any concerns or allegations they should contact their Local Counter Fraud Specialist.
+For a more detailed explanation see the Anti-Fraud Policy.
+Should members of staff wish to report any concerns or allegations they should contact their Local Anti-Fraud Specialist.